News

 Photo: Rasmus Larsson

 A self-propelled tractor powered by solar cells.
-Rasmus Larsson, Head of Technical Development at SBP, and Jesper Elsander have developed this on a farm outside Borlänge - an innovation that is now starting to attract media attention.
+Rasmus Larsson, Head of Technical Development at SBP, together with Jesper Elsander, has developed this on a farm outside Borlänge - an innovation that has now begun to receive media attention.

-Rasmus Larsson is Head of Technical Development at SBP and technical solutions around sustainable energy is something he is passionate about.
-He also shows it outside the workplace.
+Rasmus Larsson is the Head of Technical Development at SBP, and he is passionate about technical solutions for sustainable energy.
+He also demonstrates this outside of the workplace.

 Together with high school teacher Jesper Elsander, Rasmus Larsson has built a self-driving tractor powered by solar energy.
-Using a GPS system and a proprietary back-end, it can be controlled from anywhere via phone or computer.
-In this way, they can give commands to the tractor when it's time to do chores like sowing carrots, weeding or picking up potatoes on the farm outside Borlänge.
+Through a GPS system and proprietary back-end, it can be controlled from anywhere via phone or computer.
+In this way, they can command the tractor when it is time for tasks such as sowing carrots, weeding, or harvesting potatoes on the farm outside Borlänge.

-Both the magazine LandLantbruk and Dalademokraten have drawn attention to the duo's innovative solution, which SBP sponsored with solar panels at the start of the project.
+Both the magazine LandLantbruk and Dalademokraten have recognized the duo's innovative solution, which SBP sponsored with a solar panel in the start-up of the project.

-- What we wanted to do was to build a multifunctional, electric tractor that can replace fossil-fuel powered units in agriculture.
-This year we have grown several crops completely fossil-free and it is really a special feeling to have coffee and watch the tractor work all by itself and quietly out in the countryside, says Rasmus Larsson.
+– What we wanted to do was to build a multifunctional, electric tractor that can replace fossil-powered units in agriculture.
+This year, we have grown several crops completely fossil-free, and it is truly a special feeling to have coffee and watch the tractor work completely on its own and quietly in the countryside, says Rasmus Larsson.

-It all started when the duo bought an old and rusty tractor, a Volvo T24 from the 1950s, and replaced the motor with an 800w electric motor - something weaker than those used in electric bikes today.
-Since then, it's been upgraded with a 1200w motor, four solar panels and a 48V battery.
-This enables an estimated work potential of between 20-30 hectares of cultivation per unit per year.
+It all started when the duo bought an old and rusty tractor, a Volvo T24 from the 50s, and replaced the engine with an 800w electric motor – something that is weaker than those used in electric bicycles today.
+Since then, it has been upgraded with a 1200w motor, four solar panels, and a 48V battery.
+This enables an estimated working potential of between 20–30 hectares of cultivation per unit and year.

-- We asked ourselves early on: why do tractors need to be big and go fast?
-If a horse could pull farm implements in the past, a geared-down engine should be able to do the same.
-Moreover, with autonomous operation and solar power charging the batteries, the human factor is taken out of the picture, allowing a slow-moving, energy-efficient and mechanically optimised unit to work around the clock if desired.
-After all, a tractor doesn't need to eat, sleep or go to the toilet.
+– We asked ourselves early on: why do tractors need to be big and go fast?
+If a horse could pull agricultural implements in the past, a down-geared engine should be able to do the same.
+In addition, the human factor disappears from the picture with autonomous operation and solar energy that charges the batteries, which means that a slow-moving, energy-efficient, and mechanically optimized unit can work around the clock if desired.
+After all, a tractor does not need to eat, sleep, or go to the toilet.

-Now that their project has started to attract attention, they hope it will contribute to an even faster, positive development for the energy transition.
+Now that their project has begun to attract attention, they hope that it will contribute to an even faster, positive development for the energy transition.

 – The hope is that we will succeed in inspiring others in agriculture to phase out fossil fuels quickly.

-• Work areas today: sowing of crops, weeding, harrowing, bed forming, harvesting of crops
+• Working areas today: Sowing crops, weeding, harrowing, bed formation, harvesting crops

 • Motor power: 1200 W